 Georeferenced Map: Download a georeferenced map of the Metolius Preserve to help with navigation.

 Season: In the spring, trails can get muddy, so check our website for trail conditions before heading out.
-If trails are good, spring provides fresh green larch needles and spring wildflowers.
+If trails are in good condition, spring provides fresh green larch needles and colorful wildflowers.
 In the summer, shady forests are a respite from the hot sun.
 Fall is a perfect time for the changing colors of larch, vine maples, and willows.
 Winter snow makes for wonderful cross country skiing or snowshoeing trips, but please note that roads into the Preserve and parking areas are not plowed.

 Fido: Dogs must be kept on leash at the Metolius Preserve.
 Please clean up after your pet and take plastic bags with you.